Board of Governors, 2014-2015

 Toya currently serves on the City Club of Portland, Oregon Food Bank and Mt.
 Hood Regulatory Commission boards.
 She is a co-chair on the Portland Public Schools Citizen Budget Review Committee.
 Toya lives in NE Portland with her husband and two young children.
 She is a proud alum of the University of Chicago where she studied political science.

 Nichole Maher is president of the Northwest Health Foundation.
 Previously she served as the executive director of the Native American Youth and Family Center (NAYA) in Portland for over 11 years.
 She holds a masters in public health from the Mark Hatfield School of Government at Portland State University and two bachelors of science, one in public health and another in American Indian studies from Oregon State University.
 She serves on a number of boards, including the Comcast/NBC National Philanthropic Board, the National Urban Indian Family Coalition and the Oregon Education Investment Board.

 Kourtney Nelson was the chair of the New Leaders Council for two years and previously served as its events subcommittee chair.
 She works for Iberdrola Renewables and has been in the energy industry since 2000, with expertise in western renewable energy markets.
-Kourtney serves as the secretary for the Portland Chapter of the Women of Wind Energy and has supported various organizations in Portland, including the Oregon Food Bank.
+She also owns The Growler Guys beer and cider filling station in SE Portland with her husband.
+Kourtney serves as the secretary for the Portland Chapter of the Women of Wind Energy.
 She is a graduate of the University of Portland.